goodboychan/goodboychan.github.io/_posts/2020-09-01-01-Convexity-of-Linear-Hypothesis-and-Margin-Bound-for-Linear-Classifiers.md

 ![derive VC dim]({{site.baseurl}}/assets/image/vc_dim_hyperplane.png "Fig 5.
 VC-dimension of the set of canonical hyperplane")

 $S$ is subset of circle which has $r$ radius.
-Of course, maxium value of $S$ will be on the boundary of circle.
+Of course, maximum value of $S$ will be on the boundary of circle.
 So we can derive the upper bound of VC-dimension with margin factor $\Lambda$ and radius $r$ of the sphere containing the data.
 (Check the details for proof [here](https://math.arizona.edu/~hzhang/math574m/Read/vapnik.pdf))

 $$ VC \leq r^2 \Lambda^2 $$